 - Blood Glucose Test: For those with no diabetes risk factors, screening should begin at age 45.
 If results are normal, a blood glucose test should be repeated roughly every 3 years to test for diabetes.
 If you’re at risk for diabetes, your doctor or health care provider may recommend a test earlier.

-- Colorectal Cancer: It’s recommended that women ages 45 – 75 be screened for colorectal cancer.
+- Colorectal Cancer: It’s recommended that women ages 45 – 75 receive colorectal cancer screenings.
 The frequency of testing depends on the test used.
 One of the most common tests is a colonoscopy screening every 10 years, which looks for any abnormalities and cancer in the colon.
 Screening before age 45 or more frequent testing may be necessary if you have certain risk factors such as a strong family history of colorectal cancer or a gastrointestinal condition like inflammatory bowel disease or ulcerative colitis.

 - Lung Cancer: Everyone ages 50–80 years with a 20 pack-year smoking history who still smoke or have quit within the past 15 years should have an annual screening for lung cancer with low-dose computed tomography (LDCT).